Optical Context Compression Is Just (Bad) Autoencoding: Is vision compression special for reconstruction?

 The difference is what happens inside the encoder: vision renders text to pixels then encodes; direct methods operate directly on token embeddings.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-\textbf{Dataset.} We sample 510,000 segments of 2,000 tokens each from English Wikipedia~\cite{penedo2025finewiki}, using 500,000 for training and 10,000 for validation.
+\textbf{Dataset.} We sample 510,000 segments of 2,000 tokens each from English Wikipedia~\citep{penedo2025finewiki}, using 500,000 for training and 10,000 for validation.
 For the reconstruction task, we use only the first 1,000 tokens of each segment.

-\textbf{Encoders.} We test three compression approaches: a \textbf{vision} encoder, where we render text to images and encode them using DeepSeek-OCR's vision pipeline, \textbf{mean pooling}, a near-zero-parameter baseline that compresses token embeddings via sliding window averaging (the only learned component is a 1,280-parameter separator token), and a \textbf{hierarchical} encoder, a trainable convolutional encoder operating directly on token embeddings.
+\textbf{Encoders.} We test three compression approaches: a \textbf{vision} encoder, where we render text to images and encode them using DeepSeek-OCR's vision pipeline, \textbf{mean pooling}, a near-zero-parameter baseline that compresses token embeddings via sliding window averaging (the only learned component is a single separator token), and a \textbf{hierarchical} encoder, a trainable convolutional encoder operating directly on token embeddings.
 For each encoder, we sweep across compression ratios, producing compressed representations of varying lengths.
 We define \textit{compression ratio} as input tokens divided by encoder output length (e.g., 10$\times$ means 1000 tokens compressed to 100); all encoders output vectors in the decoder's 1280-dimensional embedding space.
+This comparison is deliberately asymmetric: DeepSeek-OCR's vision encoder comprises 400M parameters pretrained on over 500M images, while our direct baselines are randomly initialized with either near-zero parameters (mean pooling) or 13--92M parameters (hierarchical).
 See \cref{app:encoder-details} for encoder details.

 \textbf{Decoder.} We use DeepSeek-OCR's pre-trained decoder, a 12-layer transformer with mixture-of-experts architecture (3B total parameters, 570M active per token).
 The decoder was originally pretrained for language modeling, then finetuned jointly with the vision encoder for optical character recognition.
 Using the same decoder for all encoders isolates the effect of the encoding pathway.
 See \cref{app:decoder-details} for decoder architecture details.